User Guide

 Output Format Options

-# Generate traceability matrix in Markdown format (default)
+# Generate verification traces in Markdown format with Mermaid diagrams (default)

 reqvire traces